teslamate-org/teslamate/docs/installation/docker_advanced.md

 teslamate:$apr1$0hau3aWq$yzNEh.ABwZBAIEYZ6WfbH/
 ```

+## Start Docker

+Afterwards start the stack with `docker-compose up`.

+## Usage

+1) Open the web interface [https://tesla.example.com](https://tesla.example.com)
+2) Sign in with your Tesla Account open the web interface
+3) The Grafana dashboards are available at [https://grafana.example.com](https://grafana.example.com).

 ## Tips for upgrading from the recommended docker setup

 If you are upgrading and want to keep your EXISTING DATA:

-- Make sure to setup your _.env_ file so the login/password are exactly what you used in your recommended setup (e.g. `teslamate/secret`)
+- Make sure to setup your `.env` file so the login/password are exactly what you used in your recommended setup (e.g. `teslamate/secret`)
-- If you have difficulty logging into your Grafana i.e. you cannot login with the credentials from either the original recommended setup or the values stored in the _.env_ file reset the admin password with the following command: `docker-compose exec grafana grafana-cli admin reset-admin-password`
+- If you have difficulty logging into your Grafana i.e. you cannot login with the credentials from either the original recommended setup or the values stored in the `.env` file reset the admin password with the following command: `docker-compose exec grafana grafana-cli admin reset-admin-password`